Broken English (album): Composition

 The album's title track took inspiration from terrorist figures of the time, particularly Ulrike Meinhof of the Baader-Meinhof group.
 "Guilt" was informed by the Catholic upbringing of the singer and her composer Barry Reynolds.
 "The Ballad of Lucy Jordan", originally performed by Dr. Hook & the Medicine Show, is a melancholy tale of a middle-class housewife's disillusionment; Faithfull's version became something of an anthem and was used on the soundtracks of the films Montenegro (1981) and Thelma & Louise (1991).
 "What's the Hurry?" was described by Faithfull as reflecting the everyday desperation of the habitual drug user.
 Her cover of John Lennon's "Working Class Hero" was recorded as a tribute to her own heroes such as Mick Jagger and Keith Richards, David Bowie and Iggy Pop, and Lennon himself.

 The last track, the six-and-a-half-minute "Why'd Ya Do It?", is a caustic, graphic rant of a woman reacting to her lover's infidelity.
 The lyrics began with the man's point of view, relating the bitter tirade of his cheated-on lover.
-It was set to a grinding tune inspired by Jimi Hendrix's recording of Bob Dylan's "All Along the Watchtower".
+It was set to a grinding tune inspired by Jimi Hendrix's recording of "Pali Gap".
 Poet and writer Heathcote Williams had originally conceived the lyrics as a piece for Tina Turner to record, but Faithfull succeeded in convincing him that Turner would never record such a number.
 The song's profanity and explicit reference to oral sex (which earned the album a “Parental Advisory” label on some versions) caused controversy.
 In Australia, Festival Records refused to release the album with "Why D'Ya Do It" intact.
 Festival had recently been through an expensive legal battle over Skyhooks albums that had been confiscated by the local vice squad on the basis of obscenity, and this is said to have motivated their refusal to release the song.
 Faithfull refused to have the album altered, but initial Australian pressings omitted "Why D'Ya Do It" anyway and instead included a 'bonus' 7" single of the extended version of "Broken English".
 The ban did not extend to import copies, and the song was also played unedited on the Government-funded Double Jay radio station and Brisbane community broadcaster 4ZZZ.
 It wasn't until the 1987 reissue that "Why D'Ya Do It" was finally included.